BurakYs/VidGet/README.md

 ## 📦 Built With

-- [Svelte](https://svelte.dev/) - Cybernetically enhanced web apps
+- [Svelte](https://svelte.dev) - Cybernetically enhanced web apps
-- [Fastify](https://www.fastify.io/) - Fast and low overhead web framework for Node.js
-- [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for rapid UI development
+- [Tailwind CSS](https://tailwindcss.com) - A utility-first CSS framework for rapid UI development
+- [Fastify](https://fastify.dev) - Fast and low overhead web framework for Node.js

 ## 📋 Todo

 - [ ] Organize the project structure
-- [x] Redesign the video details page
-- [ ] Add Instagram, Twitter, YouTube and Spotify download support
+- [ ] Add Instagram and YouTube download support
 - [ ] Add a download history page
+- [ ] Add a FAQ section
 - [ ] Add a "Direct Download" preference
-- [x] Convert to a mobile app using Capacitor

 ## 🤝 Community

 Join the [Discord Server](https://discord.gg/z8aBnDa6Xa) to chat with the community and get help with the project.

 ## 📄 Contributing